azumieflare/tp/docs/UserGuide.md

 ## Quick Start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` installed in your Computer.

-1. Download the latest `taskmasterpro.jar` from [here](https://github.com/AY2324S2-CS2103T-T15-4/tp/releases/tag/v1.3.1).
+1. Download the latest `taskmasterpro.jar` from [here](https://github.com/AY2324S2-CS2103T-T15-4/tp/releases/tag/v1.4).

 1. Copy the file to the folder you want to use as the _home folder_ for your TaskMasterPro.